Introduction

 3. Categorising and documenting findings

-Use a RAID log to record and organise the elements identified during brainstorming.
-Ensure each item is properly classified and described in sufficient detail.
+Use a RAID log to record and categorise the elements identified during the brainstorming session.
+Ensure that each item is properly categorised and described in sufficient detail.

 4. Prioritising RAID elements

-Assess the impact and likelihood of each item to determine its importance.
-Consider using a prioritisation matrix to visualise and rank RAID elements effectively.
+Evaluate the impact and likelihood of each item to determine its priority.
+Consider using a prioritisation matrix to visualise and rank RAID elements.

 5. Developing action plans

-Create strategies to address high-priority items and assign responsibilities.
-Ensure each action plan is specific, measurable, achievable, relevant, and time-bound (SMART).
+For high-priority items, develop strategies to address them and assign responsibilities.
+Ensure that each action plan is specific, measurable, achievable, relevant, and time-bound (SMART).

 Tools and techniques for RAID analysis